mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <!-- image here -->

 Imagine this, you have a horizontal axis.
-This axis is composed of all the different unique parameters, _A_, all mapped out onto a line.
+This axis is composed of all the unique combination of parameters, _A_, all mapped out onto a line.
 Each point on this axis represents a unique _A_.

 The vertical axis represents the average error at that specific _A_ (the cost in terms of model inaccuracy therefore the name cost function).
 As one can expect, the average error will not be a linear function, rather it will be curved, like in the image above.